The principles of osteopathic medicine are core to the practice of osteopathy in the cranial field.

 3) Structure and function are reciprocally interrelated.
 Osteopathy is based upon a thorough knowledge of anatomy (structure) and physiology (function).
 This understanding of the relationship between structure and function applies to molecular, cellular, tissue and gross anatomy.
 Osteopathic medicine applies this knowledge of structure and function in both the evaluation of tissue function and the practice of osteopathic manipulative medicine (OMM).

 4) Rational treatment is based upon an understanding of above three principles.
 Whenever and however treatment facilitates the patient’s inherent vitality and health, this is, by definition, the practice of osteopathic medicine.
 Osteopathic principles are universal and provide a framework for the practice of all of medicine.
-The practice of hands-on treatment applies osteopathic principles in a direct, specific and unique way to relieve suffering and enhance healthy function.
+The practice of hands-on treatment applies osteopathic principles in a direct, specific and unique way that utilizes structural-based treatment to relieve suffering and enhance healthy function.

 Osteopathy in the Cranial Field